-Consideration of the Risk Map: any changes to the like shood or impact of risks and consequent a changes required to Board Monitoring and mitigation procedures.
-Consideration of any new or emerging risks and inclusion in the Risk Map.
-If appropriate.
-This has included consideration of the impact of the COVID-19 pandemic, Russia's invasion of Ukra'ne, inflationary and interest rate increases across a range of risk categories.
+Consideration of the Risk Map lany changes to the like incodior impact of risks and consequent at changes required to Board Monitoring and mitigation procedures.
+Consideration of any new or emerging risks and inclusion in the Risk Map if appropriate.
+This has included consideration of the impact of the COVID-19 pandemic, Russ a's invasion of Ukraine, inflationary and interest rate increases across a range of risk categories.

-- The Group's Internal Controls and consideration of the Reports thereon, - The ISAE/AAF reports or the requivalent from BMC/ Columbia Threadneedle and BNP Paribas; - Whether the Company should have its own internal aud't function, - The external Auditor's planning memorandum setting out the scope of the annual audit and proposed key areas of focus. - The reports from the Auditor concerning its audit of the Financial Statements of the Company and Consideration of Significant issues in relation to the Financia Statements; - The appropriateness of, and any changes to, the accounting policies of the Company, including the reasonableness of any judgements required by such policies; - The Long-Term Viability statement and consideration of the preparation of the Financial Statements on a Going Concern basis, taking account of forward looking income forecasts, the liquidity of the investment portfolio and debt profile, - The financial and other disclosures in the Financial Statements. - The information presented in the Half Year and Annual Reports to assess whether, taken as a whole, they are fair, balanced and understandable and the information presented will enable snareholders to assess the Company's position performance, business mode and strategy. - The performance of the external auditor to approve their audit fees and consider the assessment of independence - The review and subsequent proposal to the Board of the interim and final dividends, and - The reviewal of the Committee's terms of reference, ensuring they remain appropriate and compliant with the 2018 UK Corporate Governance Code
+- The Group's Internal Controls and consideration of the Reports thereon, - The ISAE/AAF reports or their equivalent from BMO/ Columbia Threadneedle and BNP Par.bas; - Whether the Company should have its own internal audit function. - The external Auditor's planning memorandum setting out the scope of the annual audit and proposed key areas of focus, - The reports from the Auditor concerning its audit of the Financial Statements of the Company and Consideration of Sign ficant issues in relation to the Financial Statements; - The appropriateness of, and any changes to, the accounting policies of the Company, including the reasonableness of any judgements required by such policies. - The Long-Term Viability statement and consideration of the preparation of the Financial Statements on a Going Concern basis, taking account of forward looking income forecasts, the liquidity of the investment portfolio and debt profile, - The financial and other disclosures in the Financial Statements, - The information presented in the Haif Year and Annual Reports to assess whether, taken as a whole they are fair, balanced and understandable and the information presented will enable shareholders to assess the Company's position, performance, business model and strategy. - The performance of the external auditor, to approve their audit fees and consider the assessment of independence. - The review and subsequent proposal to the Board of the interim and final dividends, and - The reviewal of the Committee's terms of reference ensuring they remain appropriate and compliant with the 2018 UK Corporate Governance Code